EimearCunningham/milestone-three/README.md

     - This will take a couple of minutes before showing 'Your app was succesfully deployed'

 ## Connecting to MongoDB Atlas
 MongoDB Atlas is the non-relational database used for storing data for this app.
-I set up the database and connected my app to MongoDB by following these steps:
+I set up the database by following these steps:
 ### Databate setup:
 - Create MongoDB account
 - Create shared cluster